james-d-h/quarto-phd-thesis/README.md

 # Quarto Template: PhD Thesis Edinburgh University

 This repository contains a Quarto template - PhD thesis at the University of Edinburgh.
 It can be adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.
+Quarto is a flexible tool for integrating various file markdownlanguages and computational code in a single docuemnt, including .ipynb, .qmd, .md, and .txt.

 <p align="center">
   <img src="./examples/title-page.png" alt="title-page" width="24.5%" />